tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the clear command.
+1. User requests to clear the entire NUSCoursemates.
-2. AddresBook clears all entries from the address book.
+2. NUSCoursemates removes all students and displays the updated view.

     Use case ends.

 **Extensions**

 * 1a.
 The given command is invalid.
     * 1a1.
-AddressBook shows an error message.
+NUSCoursemates shows an error message.

        Use case ends.

+**Use Case: UC10 - Clearing All Courses**

+**MSS**

+1. User requests to clear all courses from students in NUSCoursemates.
+2. NUSCoursemates removes the courses from students and displays the updated view.

+   Use case ends.

+**Extensions**

+* 1a.
+The given command is invalid.
+    * 1a1.
+NUSCoursemates shows an error message.

+      Use case ends.

-**Use Case: UC10 - Changing Themes**
+**Use Case: UC11 - Changing Themes**

 **MSS**